mautic/user-documentation/docs/contacts/manage_contacts.rst

 **Campaign Action Triggered** - Actions within Campaigns which have already happened.

 **Campaign Event Scheduled** - Actions within Campaigns which take place in the future.
-Expand the details to see the event’s scheduled date and time.
+Expand the details to see the event's scheduled date and time.
 Click the clock icon to reschedule the event, or click **X** to cancel the event.
 A warning icon means an execution error on the first try caused a rescheduling of the event.

 **Campaign Membership Change** - Changes to which Campaign a Contact is a part of.